Skip to main content

 ASSIGN

-Sort your KEEP pile into types/colours of fibre and ribbon.
+Sort your KEEP pile into types/colours of fibre, ribbon and washi tape.
 If your ribbons are in a big wrinkled mess, take time now to give everything a pressing (careful with the heat, some synthetics may melt!).

 CONTAINERIZE

 Consider the space that you have, and the way that you work.
-Here are some ideas that work for both ribbons and fibres:
+Here are some ideas that work for ribbons, washi tape and fibres:

 1) on those little cardboard bobbins meant for embroidery floss